danilojr-delacruz/danilojr-delacruz.github.io/_posts/2023-12-30-Forward-and-Reverse-Mode-Differentiation.md

 \left. \frac{df_{1}}{dx_{1}} \right \rvert_{x_1 =  x}.
 $$

-This is quite burdensome to write and by abuse of notation,
+This is notationally burdensome and by abuse of notation,

 $$
 \frac{df}{dx}